 - Havanese: Havanese are one of the breeds mixed to create a Havapoo.
-Like Havapoos, Havanese are a small dog that rarely sheds.
+Like Havapoos, Havanese are small dog that rarely sheds.
 Havapoos are generally a little more intelligent than Havanese.

 - Poodle: Poodles are the other breed that is mixed to create a Havapoo.
 Poodles and Havapoos are both very intelligent and easy to train.
 However, Poodles are much larger than Havapoos.
-Poodles can weight between 45 and 60 pounds while Havapoos only weigh between 7 and 20 pounds.
+Poodles can weigh between 45 and 60 pounds while Havapoos only weigh between 7 and 20 pounds.

-- Bichon Frise: Bichon Frises and Havapoos are both around the same size; Bichons can weight between 7 and 13 pounds and Havapoos can weigh between 7 and 20 pounds.
+- Bichon Frise: Bichon Frises and Havapoos are both around the same size; Bichons can weigh between 7 and 13 pounds and Havapoos can weigh between 7 and 20 pounds.
 Both dogs shed very little, but a Bichon is much more challenging to groom than a Havapoo.

 Popular Names for Havapoo